SitePen/dstore/README.md

 `remove` | This indicates that an object in the stores was removed.
 The id of the object is available on the `id` property.
 `refresh` | This indicates that the entire collection has changed, and the user interface should iterate over the collection again to retrieve the latest list of objects.

-#### `then(callback, [errorHandler])`

-This registers a callback for when the collection has been retrieved or 'fetchd', if the query is asynchronous.
-This is an optional method, and may not be present for synchronous collections.

 #### `fetch()`

 Normally collections may defer the execution (like making an HTTP request) required to retrieve the results until they are actually accessed through an iterative method (like `forEach`, `filter`, or `map`).
 Calling `fetch()` will force the data to be retrieved, returning an array, or a promise to an array.